The following history of Belle View Elementary School was written in 2002 by Don McIlwain in celebration of our school’s 50th anniversary.

 Fairfax Country and Belle View Elementary School underwent great changes in the fifteen or so years between the arrival of Elvis Presley and the break‐up of the Beatles.
 These changes, which mirrored changes in American society, were fueled in part by the incredible growth in the county.
 Post‐war suburbia and the impact of a larger federal government led to Fairfax County being dubbed "The Fastest Growing County in the East" in 1959.
 Three school bond issues in the 1950s and a major construction program were not enough to meet the demand for new classrooms.
 One solution was to reorganize the school system.
 Belle View (and most county elementary schools) housed students in grades 1‐7.
 High school was for students in grades 8‐12.
 Beginning in 1960, nine new intermediate schools were opened for 7th and 8th grades, including Bryant (now West Potomac High School) in 1961.
 This provided some relief; however, by the mid‐1960s overcrowding led to the construction of Quander Road School.
 For the next twelve years, students living between Swan Terrace and Quander Road would not call Belle View home.
 Interestingly, at the same time, students from Hunting Towers Apartments in Alexandria were in the attendance area for Belle View.

 Other changes would work to make Belle View a more diverse school by the end of the 1960s.
-In 1965, all racially segregated schools in Fairfax County were closed.
-This included Drew-Smith Elementary.
+All racially segregated schools in Fairfax County were closed at the end of the 1965-66 school year, including Drew-Smith Elementary School.
 African-American students would now be able to attend their neighborhood schools.
 Fairfax County would be among the first group of schools in the country to receive certification from the U.S. Commissioner of Education indicating compliance with the Civil Rights Act of 1964.
 Use of technology and a broadening of the basic curriculum were also evident during the 1960s.
 One innovation was the use of educational television to provide foreign language instruction to elementary students.
 The "Space Race" and America’s growing involvement in Southeast Asia led to an increased emphasis on learning about the cultures of people whose ideologies are different from ours, but with whom we must learn to communicate and live.

 HeadStart & Kindergarten